Gask Ridge: Glenblocker forts

 Cardean, Stracathro and Doune are sited further away from their respective traffic corridors, although fulfilling the same function.

+Watchtowers

+A line of watchtowers sit on the Roman Road which you can drive along and then walk when the road turns off.
+There are 16 known Roman watchtowers: Ardunie Watchtower, Parkneuk Watchtower, Raith Watchtower (Site of), Muir o'Fauld Watchtower, Kirkhill Watchtower, Gask House Watchtower, Roundlaw Watchtower (Site of), Witches Knowe Watchtower Moss Side Watchtower (Site of), Thorny Hill Watchtower, Peel Roman Watchtower (Site of), West Mains Watchtower (Site of), Westerton Watchtower (Site of), Blackhill Wood Watchtower, Westmuir Watchtower, Greenloaning Watchtower.
+The design of the watchtowers is consistent with those on the River Rhine, and it is thought the Scottish ones were built first.

 Role

 It has traditionally been thought that these forts were meant to prevent invasions out of the Scottish Highlands into Roman-held territory.
 This may have been the intention, in cooperation with the other forts on the Gask Ridge and along Strathmore, as only the legionary fortress of Inchtuthil with 5,000–6,000 soldiers would have been strong enough to deal with a major incursion.
 The smaller forts were more likely to serve as a disincentive to small-scale raiding parties.